 They have been a BIG failure; on average producing less than a 3-5% abstinence rate within a few year period!
-And, at a cost of tens of thousands of dollars per person; it is a repeating example of wasted insurance, business and Government funding and resources.
-95% or more, never get off the drugs; they relapse, and continue to live and die because of them.
+And, at the cost of tens of thousands of dollars per person; it is a repeating example of wasted insurance, business and Government funding, and resources.
+95% or more, never get off the drugs; they relapse and continue to live and die because of them.

 This is the reason behind the establishment of these Harm Reduction Programs, designed to help the drug user continue to use their drugs but in a safer way.
 They know, like our Government, that this problem isn't just going to go away; if anything, it is growing, and at epidemic proportions.
 Like an Ebola virus!